easonchiu0327/Serverless-Image-Resize-Processing-/README.md

 2.1 Create a function for resizing the image
 2.2 Runtime : Python 3.12
 2.3 Architecture : x86_64
-2.4 Create a new role with basic Lanbda permissions 2.5 lambda_function.py include the resizing code.
+2.4 Create a new role with basic Lanbda permissions : for logging in CloudWatch 2.5 lambda_function.py include the resizing code.
 *The return of true and false will be the the output for choice under state machine. return{"ok": True};return{"ok": False}